SusannStruwe/angular-component-library/projects/angular-component-library/README.md

 * tooltip

+## Link library with target dev project

+Run `link:lib` script.
+After that a linked folder will be created in `AppData\Roaming\nvm\<version>\node_modules`.
+Now run the following command in the target project:

+> npm link angular-component-library

 ## Code scaffolding

 Run `ng generate component component-name --project angular-component-library` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project angular-component-library`.